kenzanlabs/serverless-task-notification/README.md

 ## Overview

 **_Task notification app_** is a demo application designed to showcase the power of the [Serverless Framework](https://serverless.com) using popular Serverless technologies.
-In this example, we utilize [aws](https://aws.amazon.com) as a Serverless provider.
+In this example, we utilize [AWS](https://aws.amazon.com) as our Serverless provider.

 The **Serverless Framework** is an open-source CLI for building and deploying serverless applications.